ietf-wg-ppm/draft-ietf-ppm-l1-bound-sum/draft-thomson-ppm-l1-bound-sum.md

 This document defines the Prio3L1BoundSum instantiation.
 Unlike Prio3Histogram ({{Section 7.4.4 of VDAF}}),
-a valid measurement can have an L1 norm equal to any value between 0 and the chosen limit.
+in which measurements need to have an L1 norm of exactly 1, a valid measurement for Prio3L1BoundSum can have an L1 norm equal to any value between 0 and the chosen limit.

 This instantiation limits the L1 norm of a vector or histogram